mikrono/tModLoaderWiki_kr_ko/ModUgBgStyle.md

 ### public abstract void FillTextureArray(int[] textureSlots)

 Allows you to determine which textures make up the background by assigning their background slots/IDs to the given array.
 Mod.GetBackgroundSlot may be useful here.
+Index 0 is the texture on the border of the ground and sky layers.
+Index 1 is the texture drawn between rock and ground layers.
+Index 2 is the texture on the border of ground and rock layers.
+Index 3 is the texture drawn in the rock layer.
+The border images are 160x16 pixels, and the others are 160x96, but it seems like the right 32 pixels of each is a duplicate of the far left 32 pixels.